 Pierce County collects sewer connection charges to help offset the impacts of new development on public sewer system infrastructure.
 Connection charges provide the funds needed to protect public health and the environment by keeping pace with growth.

 Each charge is determined by multiplying the appropriate rate by the number of Residential Equivalent (RE) units discharged to the public sewer system.
-The rates below are effective as of February 1, 2021.
+The rates below are effective as of Feb.
+1, 2022.

-2019 Connection Charge Comparison
+2021 Average Connection Charge Comparison

 Sewer Service Provider

-Cost per RE
+Cost per Residential Equivalent (RE)

 $9,640 - $14,460

-Federal Way (Lakehaven)
+City of Federal Way (Lakehaven)